patrickjwoods/blog/_posts/2015-01-02-books-my-friends-think-i-should-read.markdown

 ---
 layout: post
-title:  "13 Books My Friends Think I Should Read"
+title:  "13 Books My Friends Think I Should Read (and Maybe You Should Too)"
 date:   2014-11-23 15:50:03
 author:	patrick
 categories: startups